barbaralaw/learnOrPay/README.md

 ## :calendar: Check back soon! ##

-This project will be my focus for the coming weeks, so please check back here or on my [twitter](https://twitter.com/blawblawLaw). :blush:
+This project will be my focus for the coming weeks, so please check back here, shoot me a message through the [live site](https://learnorpay.carrd.co/), or on my [twitter](https://twitter.com/blawblawLaw). :blush: